Presentation of Information Lifecycle Management (ILM)

 With data volume growing, finding adapted storage solutions to storage costs and performance objectives is a real challenge for IT department in large companies.

-Information Lifecycle management is about managing the data all along its useful life while offering the best performance and storage cost as low as possible.
+Information Lifecycle management is about managing the data all along its useful life while offering the best performance and storage cost.

 The concept is simple, data is spread into multiple storage tiers, each one with specific properties.
 According to this, you can keep active data on fast storage devices and inactive or less active data compressed or into cheap storage devices or offline storage (tape for example).